ajbowler/M14/README.md

 This project makes use of `npm` which can be installed from [nodejs.org](http://nodejs.org/).

 1. `cd M14/WWW`
-2. `npm install` to install all of the node dependancies
+2. `npm install` to install all of the node dependencies
 3. `gulp dev` to build with debug options
 4. You should be able to open the `index.html` page locally now.